Accused Silk Road website owner faces November trial

-NEW YORK, Feb 7 (Reuters) - A Texas man accused of creating an underground online drugs marketplace called Silk Road will face trial in November.
+NEW YORK (Reuters) - A Texas man accused of creating an underground online drugs marketplace called Silk Road will face trial in November.

 “I know your client is in custody, so I‘m sure you’d like to get this done sooner rather than later,” Forrest said to Ulbricht’s lawyer on Friday.